Digital Office Space – The Glassworks

 “We can use digital to look at the town and see how we can solve some of its problems.
 We can encourage the town to think about smart solutions, digital solutions, for these problems.
 For example, there are some issues in how traffic moves around the town.
 The council are addressing this, but we could have a Hackathon – a day where we get loads of digital experts to work together to see how we can use technology and software to approach this problem.
 You can have smart signage that directs traffic differently according to time of day, or day of the week.
 We won’t know the solutions until we have data to do the project, but using digital expertise we can explore potential answers.

-“Having the opportunity, thanks to the European funding, to work with the students in Years 8, 9, and 10, and then onwards with students at Folkestone College, and the Canterbury Universities, we can then start to work with business start-ups and create new companies and so on.
+“Thanks to the EU funding, working with the students in Years 8, 9, and 10, with students at Folkestone College, and the Canterbury Universities, we can then start to work with business start-ups and create new companies and so on.
 We’ll extend our workforce and go on a 25 year journey with some of these people.
 Who knows, we may create the next Google!
 That’s our real vision, it’s far more than just filling office space.”

 “At the moment, our pioneer tenants are establishing themselves here, and by the autumn we’ll be launching Digital Folkestone and be ready for many more.
 We’ve set up a monthly morning breakfast here to introduce our tenants to each other, but also give people the opportunity to exchange ideas and collaborate with each other.